-The basics of “how to declutter” are straight forward.
+The basics of “how to declutter your home” are pretty straight forward.
 Put clutter in a box or bag and remove it from your home by selling or donating it.
-But “how to declutter your home when you don’t want to” requires more direction and inspiration.
+But “how to declutter your home when you don’t feel like it” requires more direction, encouragement and inspiration.

-How to Declutter Your Home When You Don’t Want To
+How to Declutter Your Home When You Don’t Feel Like It

-Remember that why is more important than how.
+1. Remember that why is more important than how.
 We all know how to declutter (and if you aren’t sure, here’s a list of articles to help), but knowing why will make it stick.
+Why do you want to declutter your home?
 Why do you want to live with less?
 Why are you making space — what are you making room for in your life?
 Consider this thoughtfully or you may find you are just making space for more stuff.
+Instead, identify your whys and you will make space for more life, not more stuff.

 - Anti-Procrastination Decluttering Challenge: 10 spaces.
 10 minutes.
 100 items.